 • Don’t recognize hard work

-• Criticize instead of affirm
+• Criticize instead of affirming

 • Concentrate on the negative instead of the positive